In Search of the Castaways: Synopsis

-Titles and translations
+Publication History

 The title of the original French edition, published by Hetzel in 1865, is «Les enfants du captaine Grant».
-The work is in three parts (or volumes, depending on publisher), with a total of 70 chapters.
+The work has 70 chapters across three parts (or volumes, depending on publisher).
 The parts in French editions do not have individual titles.

+The work has been translated into other languages including English, Estonian, Czech, Polish, Russian and Swedish.

+English Translations

-English translations have appeared under a number of different titles, including:
+As has often happened with Verne's books, English translations have appeared under a number of different titles.
+The modern unabridged English translation is done by Don Sample.